 As already mentioned, physical inactivity is one of the main reasons for heart diseases.
 Working people may find it difficult to get time to exercise.
-However, according to The WHO doing moderate intensity work out for at least 150 minutes and vigorous intensity exercise for 70 minutes every week is enough to keep you healthy.
-To make sure that you work-out regularly, do exercises that you like such as swimming, cycling or freestyle dancing.
+However, according to The WHO doing moderate-intensity workouts for at least 150 minutes and vigorous-intensity exercises for 70 minutes every week is enough to keep you healthy.
+To make sure that you work out regularly, do exercises that you like such as swimming, cycling, or freestyle dancing.

 Switch to Healthy Eating

 Junk food has become a part of our lives.
 Working professionals, at times, unwillingly eat junk food just to satisfy their hunger pangs.
 The deadly combination of no physical activity and junk food impacts your heart health.
 Instead of eating junk food, you can get some smart chef appliances from KENT that can help you make your favorite snacks in a healthy way.
 Whether you love eating grilled snacks, noodles, pasta, or nuggets, you can easily make them at home with a healthy twist, thanks to smart cooking appliances.

 Also Read: World Health Day 2020: Importance and Value of Good Health